-It isn't every day that you meet a cat massage therapist to interview.
-Jennifer Streit, who is licensed as a massage practioner with a specialization in small animal massage, agreed to talk to LTK about her work and how massage can help your cat.
+It isn't every day that you meet a cat massage therapist.
+Jennifer Streit, who is licensed as a massage practioner with a specialization in small animal massage, offer insights about how massage can help your cat.

 About Jennifer Streit

 LoveToKnow (LTK): Thanks for agreeing to answer some questions for our readers, Jennifer.
 Tell us about your growing up years.
 Did you always love animals?